mongodb/specifications/source/server-selection/server-selection-tests.rst

 drivers select a server from within the latency window according to their operationCounts.
 There are YAML tests verifying that drivers implement this selection correctly.
-Multi-threaded or async drivers implementing the spec MUST use them test their implementations.
+Multi-threaded or async drivers implementing the spec MUST use them to test their implementations.

 The tests each include some information about the servers within the latency window.
 For each case, the driver passes this information into